Is there a pain free death?

 One of the most common things our members say when they first join SF is ‘I am too much of a coward to go through with it”.
 Not killing yourself isn’t cowardly.
 Not killing yourself isn’t weak or spineless.
 It is okay to scream for help at the top of your lungs right now – you deserve help and nobody can do this alone.

 We have thousands and thousands of members and each and every one of them knows what it feels like to want to fall asleep and never wake up.
 To stop the pain – for it to be easy and peaceful and painless.
 Suicide isn’t any of those things.
-It is painful and lonely and scary and 97% of the time it fails.
-For people under 40, that number goes up to 99.5% of the time.
+It is painful and lonely and scary.
 The thoughts and feelings you are dealing with are not shameful or weak or wrong – but really wanting to die and really wanting to make the pain stop are not the same thing.

 What About Pain Free Death?